Tyler-OBrien/personal_website/content/posts/2022/06/28/Building-an-Anycast-CDN/index.md

 There's still lots for me to learn about BGP, Anycast networks, and optimizing these routes, but it's really cool to see how Anycast works and how to optimize it.

-If you're curious the tech stack of this website, see [Building a Cloudflare Pages Clone ]({{< ref "posts/2022/06/29/building-a-cloudflare-pages-clone" >}} "How I build a Cloudflare Pages Clone, including DNS").
+If you're curious the tech stack of this website (tobrien.me), see [Building a Cloudflare Pages Clone ]({{< ref "posts/2022/06/29/building-a-cloudflare-pages-clone" >}} "How I build a Cloudflare Pages Clone, including DNS").